rohskopf/modecode/examples/Si_8atoms/1_get_modes/README.md

     mkdir mcc3
     mpirun -np 4 modecode ifc2mcc 0 3

-Extract MCC3s for modes in a range:
+Extract all MCC3s (a symmetric matrix) for modes in a range:

-    modecode ifc2mcc 1 3 23
+    #modecode ifc2mcc 1 3 23 # if you wanna get all of them.
+    modecode ifc2mcc 1 10 10 # to get MCC3s for mode 10.

+Rename MCC3 file for next step:

+    mv MCC3 MCC3_10

+Get the unique MCC3s (e.g. ijk is the same as ikj), for use in MD calculations:

+    python get_unique.py

+This creates a new file called MCC3, which will be used in the LAMMPS calculations next.